 Brown arrived in New York from England at age 29 to run Vanity Fair, and has since edited The New Yorker, launched the since-defunct glossy Talk magazine, and started The Daily Beast.
 In short, she has had the type of career many girls write about wanting in their diaries.
 Through it all, she's made sharp observations on women's often rough experiences in the media industry, at one point getting candid about what a "monster" Harvey Weinstein had been to work with.
 We sat down with her to discuss #MeToo, Trump, and more.

 Before you ever became an editor-in-chief, it sounds like you were quite the troublemaker at school, getting kicked out of boarding school.
-At what point did you "find yourself," so to speak, and realize you wanted to be a journalist?
+At what point did you "find yourself," so to speak, and realise you wanted to be a journalist?

 "I was a very insubordinate kind of young person.
 Not rebelling against my parents, because my parents were my friends and allies, co-conspirators.
 But I was kicked out of three boarding schools, actually, only for what I call 'crimes of attitude.'
 I had a tremendous skepticism of authority...
 I got a passion for writing plays and wanted to see them done, so I started producing plays both at school and at Oxford [University].
 That turned me more and more into being a leader, because it came out of a passion for wanting to see my stuff done.

 "At that point I didn't know I wanted to go into journalism.
-I wanted to be a playwright and theater producer.
+I wanted to be a playwright and theatre producer.
 It was because I love writing and because my best friend was the editor of the university magazine that I began to write for her.
 I'm a passionately curious person and I love to get to know people in a very intense way, and I thought, my god, journalism is a license to ask people anything you want!
 I was very interested in that, and discovered I was good at it, as a writer, not as an editor.
 It was only later that I crossed over into editing, where I combined that wrangling skill with writing."

-Your book is arriving at a time when there's so much debate not only about sexual harassment and assault, but about sexual politics and behavior.
+Your book is arriving at a time when there's so much debate not only about sexual harassment and assault, but about sexual politics and behaviour.
 Do you think there are generational differences in terms of how we talk about these subjects?